How to Run Effective Business Meetings That Produce Results

 And, you can improve meeting results by following up with each person mid-way between meetings.
 Your goal is to check progress and ensure that tasks are underway.

-Accountability for Follow-Up During the Next Meeting
+3 Create Accountability During the Next Meeting

 Have you ever sat in a follow-up meeting that consisted of each participant telling the group why they were unable to accomplish their commitment?
 Establishing the norm or custom of accountability for results begins early in your meeting cycle.

 Follow-up by the facilitator mid-way between meetings helps, but the group must make failure to keep commitments unacceptable.
 Have participants report on progress and outcomes at the next meeting with the expectation that all participants will have accomplished their ascribed goals.
-If a task is stalled, at the next meeting see if there is a legitimate roadblock to progress and determine how to proceed.
+If a task is stalled, at the next meeting see if there is a legitimate roadblock to progress, and determine how to proceed.

 The practice of debriefing each business meeting is a powerful tool for continuous improvement.
 Participants take turns discussing what was effective, or ineffective, about the current business meeting process.
 They also discuss the progress they feel the group is making on the topic at hand.